geraicerdas/Cerdas-GPS-Tracker/README.md

 - **TX:** GPIO1

 ## Notice
 To activate SIM800L, you must physically press the GSM power button a few seconds until the GSM Power LED is on.
 Currently, it cannot be activated through programming.
+Please connect LiPo battery to the board to ensure SIM800L have enough current.

 ## Development logs
 V1.0